Forest Hill vs Rosedale: Which Toronto Luxury Neighbourhood Is Right for You?

 The Differences That Actually Matter

-Lifestyle, Amenities, and Daily Life Comparison
+Lifestyle, Amenities & Daily Life Comparison

-Green Space, Parks, and Ravines
+Green Space, Parks & Ravines

 Rosedale's green character comes from its ravine system - the neighbourhood is bordered by ravines and parks and connects to the Don Valley trail network, giving residents immersive nature access from many streets.
 Forest Hill's green character comes from its mature tree-lined streets and its access to the Beltline Trail, the multi-use nature trail built on the former Belt Line railway corridor that runs through Toronto's midtown.
-(The Beltline system is often cited at different lengths depending on which segment is measured; the surviving Kay Gardner section runs through the midtown neighbourhoods including Forest Hill's edge.)

 For buyers who prioritize immersive ravine access, Rosedale leads.
 For buyers who want tree-lined streets plus a dedicated walking and cycling trail, Forest Hill's Beltline access is a genuine amenity.